Table of Contents

 - 24/7 web support.

 Pumble holds the essence of what Slack does well while eliminating its biggest downsides.
 It is super-easy to sign up, set up, and involve others.
-Pumble enables real-time communication in all its relevant forms, from one-on-one conversations to invitational group chats and public and private channels.
+Pumble enables real-time communication in all its relevant forms, from one-on-one conversations including video and voice calls, and screen sharing to invitational group chats and public and private channels.

 How does Pumble compare to Slack in terms of pricing?

-According to existing Pumble users, the main reasons for switching from Slack to Pumble include a better cost-value ratio, unlimited free chat history, a simple, user-friendly approach to communication, trust built by previously using Clockify (a time tracker created by the same team), and self-hosting options for maximum data security.
+According to existing Pumble users, the main reasons for switching from Slack to Pumble include a better cost-value ratio, unlimited free chat history, a simple, user-friendly approach to communication, trust built by previously using Clockify (a time tracker created by the same team).

 Pumble is committed to keeping its core features free forever!
 The app has a generous free plan that provides unlimited chat history to an unlimited number of users.
 This means that any team with all of its members can forever keep all the relevant information and files shared through its ongoing conversations.